skapa-xyz/stablecoin-contracts/README.md

 ## Quick Start

 1. Use established node version by running `nvm use`
+2. Refer to `.env.sample` and create `.env`.
-2. Install repository dependencies by running `npm install`
+3. Install repository dependencies by running `npm install`
-3. Execute `npm run test` to run the tests.
+4. Execute `npm run test` to run the tests.

 ## Deployment